-2.1.
-Panorama image format
+A. Panorama image format

-There are two main formats of panorama image [PanoTools] which show 360° field-of-views in the vertical and horizontal directions.
-One is the equirectangular format (Figure 1) and the other is cubic (Figure 2).
+There are two main formats of panorama image [5] which show 360° field-of-views in the vertical and horizontal directions.
+One is the equirectangular format as sown in Figure 1 and the other is cubic in Figure 2.
 The equirectangular format is also called the spherical format.
 It contains a single image of the equirectangular projection and its ratio is 2:1.
 The cubic format is made of six face images of cube that surrounds user.